FayCarsons/Cables-Faust-Plugin/tutorial.md

 # Using Faust in Cables.gl

 The aim of this tutorial is to get you comfortable writing your own embedded DSP scripts in the [Cables.gl](https://www.cables.gl) platform using the [Faust](https://faust.grame.fr) operator that I developed.
-We will go over a series of examples that demonstrate all of the operator's core features, with links to the examples so you can follow along.
+We will go over a series of examples that demonstrate all of the operator's core features, with links to example so you can follow along.

 ## Glossary